Best Solana APIs for Developers in 2026

 Solana capabilities:

-- Optimized RPC nodes with staked connections for better transaction landing
+- Optimized RPC nodes with staked connections

-- Enhanced transaction history with decoded instructions and human-readable formats
+- Enhanced transaction history with decoded instructions

 - Priority Fee API for optimized gas estimation